pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sd.md

 If soldering is new to you, this kit is fairly easy to solder as it uses all through-hole components.
 This guide assumes you have the bare minimum tools, but if you have extras like a vice or third hand tool and know how to use them, please do!
 The Adafruit Learning System has a [good overview on soldering](http://learn.adafruit.com/adafruit-guide-excellent-soldering/tools).

 ### Assembly Options
-This guide focuses on using the female connector to attach to the display panel and terminal block to connect power, as this method is what was presented at Maker Faire when this shield was released.
+This guide focuses on using the female connector to attach to the display panel and terminal block to connect power as this gives the cleanest look when mounting in a frame.
 There will be connectors left over at the end of assembly, which you can use for another project if you like.

 ### Assembly Steps